-As our guest, you will enjoy a range of comforts and amenities, including access to our Beach Club, fitness center, pool and a nightly complimentary wine and hors d'oeuvres reception.
+As our guest, you will enjoy a range of comforts and amenities, including access to our Beach Club, fitness center, and pool.
 Experience our award-winning hotel and learn why our guests consistently rate us among the top hotels in San Juan on Tripadvisor.

 Pablo Casals Suite

 - 900 / sqft

 Spacious One Bedroom Suite with a King size bed in the Master Bedroom and a full-size sofa bed in the parlor, Spanish Louver doors that open to a Juliet balcony overlooking the Cathedral, antique marble floors, and an elegant decor.
 Appropriately dubbed our Honeymoon Suite!

 - sleeps 2